simplificator/fsm/README.markdown

 # fsm

-FSM is a simple finite state machine
+FSM is a simple finite state machine gem.
+You can define your State Machine with a "DSL".

+## Status
+FSM is still under development so the interface can/might/will change, features will be added (and perhaps removed again) But if you are interested in this project, then use it and tell us what you think/need/want/like/don't like.
+We are open for suggestions!

 ## Usage
     class Water